 Artpace invites one guest curator to select three artists—one international, one national, and one Texas-based—for each residence.
 These curators reflect a lively diversity of backgrounds, approaches, and regions, hailing from around the world, from Senegal and Korea to Mexico and Artpace’s home state of Texas.
 One year before the residency, the guest curator recommends his or her selections for national and international residents and travels to Texas to conduct fieldwork in studios statewide.
 The guest curator is encouraged to stay connected to the residents throughout the course of the two-month residency.
 The guest curator returns to San Antonio for the Public Opening Reception at the end of the residency to see the completed work and moderate a public conversation, the Artists’ Dialogue, featuring the residents on the evening of the opening.
 Guest curators also contribute scholarly essays about the work of each of their chosen residents, which are distributed to university and public libraries, museum archives, and Artpace’s online Archive and Resource Library.

 Yes!
-Since opening our doors, Artpace has embraced artists and curators that need to bring their families with them to the two-month residency.
-Several residents have taken advantage of this opportunity and are given a fully furnished studio apartment, access to Artpace’s van, and a generous living stipend in addition to their art production budget.
+Since opening our doors, Artpace has embraced artists and curators who bring their families with them to the two-month residency.
 Artpace is anticipating increased demand of parent artists wanting childcare services.
 Through support from the Sustainable Arts Foundation, Artpace is able to offer additional support to artists with childcare needs.

 For more information about how Artpace supports artists with families, call Artpace at 210.212.4900 or email us at firstname.lastname@example.org.